syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/predefined-dialogs/EJ2_ASP.NETCORE/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## open ASP.NET Core Predefined Dialogs control
+## Open ASP.NET Core Predefined Dialogs control

 Now, add the Syncfusion ASP.NET Core Pregefined Dialogs tag helper in `~/Pages/Index.cshtml` page.

-Once you completed the setup, you can open predefined dialogs from any where in application using `Alert`,`Confirm` or `PromptAsync` methods in `DialogServices`.
+Once you completed the setup, you can open predefined dialogs from any where in application using `Alert`,`Confirm` or `Prompt` methods in `DialogUtility`.

 ### Show alert dialog

 An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
-This can be achieved by using the `DialogUtility.Alert`method.
+This can be achieved by using the `DialogUtility.Alert` method.
 The alert dialog is displayed along with the `OK` button.
 When user clicks on `OK` button, alert dialog will get closed.

 In the below code example, alert dialog displayed on button click action.